Tunelisha/Machine_learning_projects/Spam_filter/README.md

 ### **3. Feature Extraction Process**
 The next stage was feature extraction.
 A word Count Vector function was created by comparing each word in the Total-word List with the words in each message (list of strings).
 If the word exist in the message, the frequecy of such word in the message is returned, else it returns zero.

-### **3. Training the Classifier**
+### **4. Training the Classifier**
-Here I used cikit-learn ML library to train classifiers.
-The word count vector features and target Label was split into training data and test data in the ration 70:30 and was used to train the model Naive Bayes classifier.
+Here I used Scikit-learn ML library to train Naive Bayes Classifier.
+The Dataset (The word count vector features and target Label) was split into training data and test data in the ratio 70:30 and the training data was used to train Naive Bayes classifier.
 Naive Bayes classifier is a conventional and very popular method for document classification problem.
 It is a supervised probabilistic classifier based on Bayes theorem assuming independence between every pair of features.

+### **5. Checking Performace**
+After the classifier was trained, I checked for the performace of the model against the test data.
+Confusion matrix was one of the metrics used.